Once again, I hope my Tamil Language teachers are proud of me. I did this interview entirely in Tamil.

 Raegan Albarnas was a teammate and colleague of Jockson’s at AGS but before playing for the government team, Raegan was playing for Chennai City FC in 2017.
 Seeing Jockson play, Raegan knew that the midfielder had what it took to become a prominent fixture in Chennai.
 Raegan’s continuous advice spurred Jockson on and he still continues to motivate Jockson till this day.

-“I really learned a lot from Raegan who represented India at the youth level .
+“I really learned a lot from Raegan who represented India at the youth level.
 He always motivated me to pursue a professional career and I’ve learnt so much from him.
 He always saw potential in me and always gave me advice on how I could further my game.
-I’ll always be thankful towards Raegan because he was the one who helped me the most in securing my move to Chennai.
+I’ll always be thankful to Raegan because he was the one who helped me the most in securing my move to Chennai.
 Hearing him, a former professional player, tell me that I had what it took just made me work harder and harder.
 Even today, he still helps me out by looking out for me.”

 AGS were managed by Vijaykumar, who signed Jockson after his incredible displays during the Santosh Trophy, and he gave assurances to Jockson that he’ll play if he signed with the team.
 However, Vijaykumar didn’t stand in the way when Jockson wanted to go for his trials with Chennai.
 Jockson managed to obtain permission from AGS to trial with Chennai City FC.
 Unsurprisingly, he got selected to play for Chennai

 Another important reason why Jockson decided to go for the trials was because of former India international Sanjeev Maria.
-Jockson and Sanjeev played together when they represented the CAG Delhi team which comprised of the best players of the various state’s AGS teams.
+Jockson and Sanjeev played together when they represented the CAG Delhi team which comprised the best players of the various state’s AGS teams.
 In fact, after seeing Jockson play, Sanjeev tried to help the midfielder get moves to other I-league clubs.
-He has done a lot for the midfielder but in return he only asks that he works hard and plays for India one day just like him.
+He has done a lot for the midfielder but in return, he only asks that he works hard and plays for India one day just like him.

 “Everything is really different playing professionally.
 I didn’t realize that I had so much more to learn whether be it tactics or adapting to a more physical style of play.
 I felt like I only learnt 1% of what I need to know about football, and I still had 99% more to learn.”